-The umbrella type 'Clay pans of the Swan Coastal Plain' ecological community is listed as critically endangered under the EPBC Act.
+The umbrella type 'Clay pans of the Swan Coastal Plain' is ranked Critically Endangered under the EPBC Act.

 Components of the clay pan communities are in Wetlands of National Significance, including Brixton Street Wetlands, the Ellen Brook Swamps Systems; and Ramsar sites, including Forrestdale Lake Nature Reserve and the Peel-Yalgorup System (Environment Australia, 2001).